Constitution

 5. Final Commitment

 After sufficient formation and discernment, members may make a lifelong commitment to live the Rule of Life within the Community of Warrior Penitents.
+Those who have made their final commitment can establish new fraternities in their local area.

 Article IV – Fraternities